-Furman offers three Master’s degrees with an education focus: The Master of Arts in Teaching (MAT), the Master of Arts in Education (MAEd), and a Post-Master’s degree in Educational Leadership (EdS).
+Furman offers two master’s degree programs with an education focus: The Master of Arts in Teaching (MAT), the Master of Arts in Education (MAEd), along with a post-master’s degree program in either School or Educational Leadership (EdS).
 Through challenging coursework, field experiences, and internships, our programs offer you the chance to gain the pedagogical skills and knowledge to advance your career in education.

 At Furman and in partner schools, you will interact with leading professionals and practitioners in the field of education.
 High-quality mentoring with observations and feedback will ensure that you can teach effectively in different school settings and contribute significantly to the profession.

 All programs are nationally accredited by the National Council for the Accreditation of Teacher Education (NCATE).